 How often should “the Lord’s Supper” be taken?

 The term “the Lord’s Supper”, as used by Paul, refers to a congregational meal that that includes the foot washing and the bread and wine ceremonies.
-For further information on this see ‘What is “the Lord’s Supper”, 1Co 11:20?‘ The question naturally arises of how often the Lord’s Supper should be taken.
+For further information on this see, ‘What is “the Lord’s Supper”, 1Co 11:20?‘ The question naturally arises: how often should the Lord’s Supper be taken?

 The Bible nowhere gives a specific answer to this question.
 However, by putting the various pieces of the puzzle together we can come to an answer.